You Can Give the Boot to Stress and Free Radicals with Maharishi Ayurveda

 Matt was able to stop smoking after starting the Transcendental Meditation® technique, and Marlene also experienced its holistic stress-reducing benefits.

-Worry Free and Slumber Time tea and the related herbal tablets were tremendous aids for establishing a normal sleep cycle, and Marlene no longer needs six to eight cups of coffee a day to stay alert.
-Marlene also reported that the Blissful Heart aroma and Blissful Joy tablets helped her wipe out her "blue" periods.
+Worry Free and Slumber Time Tea and the related herbal tablets were tremendous aids for establishing a normal sleep cycle, and Marlene no longer needs six to eight cups of coffee a day to stay alert.
+Marlene also reported that the Blissful Heart Aroma Oil and Blissful Joy tablets helped her wipe out her "blue" periods.

 Stress unfortunately is a part of life for many of us.
 If you don't find ways to manage stress, it is likely that twenty or thirty years down the line dis-ease, dis-order and dis-satisfaction could lead to frank disease such as heart disease or cancer.

 On the other hand, if you build your resilience to stress through natural methods, you can begin to experience stressors more as a challenge or a positive opportunity for growth.

 If you learn to evoke the 'stay and play' rather than the 'fight or flight' response, you can truly live a stress-free life of self-actualization, and become a 'spiritual being' in human form.

 Rate yourself on the following stress factors, using a point scale of 1 to 3.
 Give yourself a 1 for never, 2 for sometimes, and 3 for always.
 Add up your score at the end, and see how you fare on the stress thermometer.

 - I have trouble relaxing.

 - I feel tense and rushed.
 There's never a break.

 - I have difficulty sleeping (either falling asleep or waking up intermittently in the night, or early morning awakening).